 Considering that regional percentages of dental insured adults in the United States range from only 45.6% to 57.1%, there’s a clear need for a solution to alleviate some of the discomforts.

 That’s where Flossy can save the day.
 We’re for patients without dental insurance.
 With your free membership, you’ll be able to see top-rated dentists in your area for up to 50% off the typical out-of-pocket costs.
-That means you can get a root canal treatment for just $690 – that’s half as much as the average $1,366 price tag.
+That means you can get a root canal treatment for much cheaper than the average $1,366 price tag.

 While that might sound too good to be true, our dentists are vetted based on rigorous criteria, experience and knowledge, graduate degrees from accredited dental programs, and utilization of modern technology and techniques.
 Find a dentist near you to get an affordable root canal today.

 Root canals seem like intense and scary procedures, but they are extremely common.
 And because of that, dentists have nailed the technique to ensure a quick, painless, and comfortable experience that will only serve to alleviate your pain down the road.

 You might notice you need a root canal if you feel some sharp, intense pain in one of your teeth.
 This is due to the infected pulp, which the procedure serves to remove.
 Since you’re numbed during the surgery, you are very unlikely to feel any pain whatsoever.

 However, you may feel some tenderness, inflammation, or mild discomfort.
 If this lasts for more than a week or feels too intense, it might be a failed root canal.
 You should speak with your endodontist for the next steps.